 Discover the King Street Quarter

 King Street is one of the longest thoroughfares in Norwich and has historically been associated with fishing and the riverside industry.

 As trade from the river grew, so did the amount of sailors stopping in Norwich – and the amount of hostelries needed for them to visit!
 Of the 58 pubs which were once found on this street, only one survives today.

 There are two very fine examples of historic houses along King Street.
 The Music House was once owned by a wealthy family and dates from the 12th century.
 It is thought to be the oldest surviving house in the city.

-Hidden away behind the Forum, just off Bethel Street, is The South Asia Collection Museum and Shop.
-In an architectural gem of a building, which was once a skating rink, this unique shopping experience is not to be missed.
+Hidden away off Bethel Street, just a short walk from The Forum is The South Asia Collection Museum and Shop.
+In an architectural gem of a building, which was once a skating rink, visiting is one of the best unique things to do in Norwich.
+The shopping experience is pretty good too!

-Along the main shopping thoroughfare, you’ll find lots of brands and the incomparable Jarrolds of Norwich.
+Along Gentleman’s Walk, the main shopping thoroughfare, you’ll find lots of brands and the incomparable Jarrolds of Norwich.
 This independent department store has been in this spot on London Street since 1840.

-As you enter, skip the cosmetics and head for the basement, where you’ll find a fantastic deli and small cafe, along with an award-winning book department – my happy place!
+As you enter, skip the cosmetics and head for the basement, where you’ll find a fantastic deli and small cafe, along with an award-winning book department – I can spend a long time here in my happy place!

 RELATED POST: Five Ideas for a Short Break in Norfolk